Signed in as:

 filler@godaddy.com

 In 2022 I began my Art Therapy training through the Kairos Institute (Center for Anthroposophy, NH).
-I began working with case studies since the beginning of 2023 under clinical supervision, and currently offer therapeutic painting to children and adults for a reduced rate while completing my last year of training.
+I have been working with case studies since the 2022 under supervision, and currently offer therapeutic painting to children and adults for a reduced rate while completing my last year of training.

-My education and experience is deeply rooted in trauma work and spans over a vast range of chronic and acute conditions and pathologies, including depression, anxiety, grief, eating disorders, abuse, and autism.
+My education and experience is deeply rooted in trauma work and spans over a vast range of chronic and acute conditions and pathologies, including depression, anxiety, grief, eating disorders, abuse, autism, and more.

 Anthroposophic Art Therapy is a holistic, therapeutic approach rooted in the spiritual-scientific philosophy of Anthroposophy, developed by Rudolf Steiner in the early 20th century.
 This therapy integrates visual arts—such as painting, drawing, sculpting, and modeling—with a focus on stimulating self-healing and personal development.
 It views the human being as a unity of body, soul, and spirit, and seeks to restore balance across these dimensions.